Islamic Jihad vows rockets on Tel Aviv after Israeli strike on Gaza tower block

-Gaza's Islamic Jihad militant group promised to fire rockets at Tel Aviv at 1900 GMT in response to an Israeli air strike earlier on Tuesday that collapsed a 13-storey residential block in the Strip. read more
+GAZA (Reuters) - Gaza’s Islamic Jihad militant group promised to fire rockets at Tel Aviv at 1900 GMT in response to an Israeli air strike earlier on Tuesday that collapsed a 13-storey residential block in the Strip.

 “In response to the targeting of residential towers and civilians, your appointment with the resistance’s rockets in the skies of Tel Aviv is at 9 p.m.,” a statement by Islamic Jihad spokesman Abu Hamza said.